jaysoo/django-twitter/README.md

 This Django app uses the [python-twitter](http://code.google.com/p/python-twitter/) library.
 Make sure you install at least version 0.8.

-Not use easy_install for python-twitter module because isn't at 0.8 version, but you must clone main repository by http://code.google.com/p/python-twitter/source/checkout.
+Do not use ``easy_install python-twitter`` because it the stable version is 0.6.
+Instead, clone the main repository at http://code.google.com/p/python-twitter/source/checkout at install via ``setup.py``.

-Clone main repository:
+e.g.

 hg clone https://python-twitter.googlecode.com/hg/ python-twitter